mdayaram/gochallenge/README.md

 thought experiments we had to deal with when deciding our architecture.
 I encourage all of you to think about these question and try to come up with your own answers.
-However, engineering (though it may not seem like it) is a social endeavor, so I encourage you to discuss possible solutions amongst yourselves.
+However, engineering (though it may not seem like it) is a social endeavor, so I also encourage you to discuss possible solutions amongst yourselves.
 I'm also available for discussions if you'd like to validate your answers or have any more questions you'd like to raise.